flanger001/pot_of_coffee/README.md

 pot_of_coffee = PotOfCoffee::Brewer.new(quantity: 12, strength: 'weak')
 pot_of_coffee.amount # 6.0
-pot_of_coffee.instructions # 'To make 12 cups of normal strength coffee, use 6.0 tbsp of grounds.'
+pot_of_coffee.instructions # 'To make 12 cups of normal coffee, use 6.0 tbsp of grounds.'

 # Metric units

 pot_of_coffee = PotOfCoffee::Brewer.new(units: PotOfCoffee::MetricUnit.new)
 pot_of_coffee.amount # 63.6
-pot_of_coffee.instructions # 'To make 12 cups of normal strength coffee, use 63.6 g of grounds.'
+pot_of_coffee.instructions # 'To make 12 cups of normal coffee, use 63.6 g of grounds.'
 ```

 ## Using your own units